 - certified official records (transcripts and diplomas): please include all transcripts (enclosures demonstrating taken subjects/courses and grades) and diplomas to support listing in on the Education section of the application

-- two letters of reference (one of two should be from applicant’s current employer)
+- two letters of reference (one of two must be from applicant’s current employer

 The dates given here are approximate.

-- Pre-selected candidates are invited to interview–August, 2020
+- Pre-selected candidates are invited to interview – July-August, 2021

-- Interviewees are notified of the results – September, 2020
+- Interviewees are notified of the results – August-September, 2021

-- Registration for the Test of English as a Foreign Language (TOEFL) – September, 2020
+- Registration for the Test of English as a Foreign Language (TOEFL) – August-September, 2020

 The Humphrey Fellowship program is sponsored by the U.S. Department of State and coordinated by the Institute of International Education (IIE).